aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/specifying-table-and-cell-widths/_index.md

 #### Specifying Preferred Width on a Cell

 Using the [CellFormat.setPreferredWidth(com.aspose.words.PreferredWidth)](https://apireference.aspose.com/words/java/com.aspose.words/CellFormat#PreferredWidth) property on a given cell will adjust its preferred width.
-Below example demonstrates how to set the different preferred width settings.
+Below example shows how to set the different preferred width settings.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-SpecifyPreferredWidthOnACell-SpecifyPreferredWidthOnACell.java" >}}